2022 Wellington mayoral election

 The 2022 Wellington mayoral election was a local election held from 16 September to 8 October in Wellington, New Zealand, as part of that year's city council election and nation-wide local elections.
 Voters elected the mayor of Wellington for the 2022–2025 term of the Wellington City Council.
 Postal voting and the single transferable vote system was used.

-Tory Whanau, an independent that was endorsed by the Green Party, won in the seventh interation, defeating the incumbent Andy Foster and Labour-endorsed independent Paul Eagle in a landslide.
+Tory Whanau, an independent that was endorsed by the Green Party, won in the seventh iteration, defeating the incumbent Andy Foster and Labour-endorsed independent Paul Eagle in a landslide.

 Background

 Andy Foster was first elected to Wellington City Council in the 1992 elections, and served continuously until he was elected mayor in the 2019 election.
 Despite Foster's centre-right position, a majority centre-left council was elected in the 2019 local elections.

 Infighting amongst the council was reported in February 2021, after councillor Fleur Fitzsimons reported Foster to the Auditor-General over his proposal to privatise the city's main library; she said there was decision-making and governance inconsistent with the Local Government Act 2002.

 Shortly afterwards, Foster announced an independent review of the council's governance.
 The review found issues with the council including with its governance structure, direction and oversight, that some council staff felt unsafe in giving free and frank advice.